 While they might be perceived as the same thing, there is a marked difference between refeed days and cheat days.

 Refeed days involve planning and controlled food and calorie intake.
 Cheat days involve no planning and uncontrolled food and calorie intake.

 The more fat we carry, the higher our levels of leptin, the less hungry we get and thus the more calories we burn.
 The less fat we carry, the lower our levels of leptin, the more hungry we get and thus the less calories we burn.
 This latter process is known as Adaptive Thermogenesis.

 Therefore, the purpose of a refeed is to increase levels of leptin, which in turn decreases hunger, increases metabolism and ultimately increases calorie expenditure.

 How Often Should You Refeed?

 As a general rule, the more fat you carry, the higher your levels of leptin will be, the less often you will need to refeed and the less fat you carry, the lower your levels of leptin will be and the more you will need to refeed.

 Too many refeeds can lead to unnecessary fat gain.
 Too little refeeds can lead to a plateau in fat loss.

-Below is a table summarising how often men and women should look to incorporate refeeds into their training program in relation to their body fat percentage.
+Below is a table summarising how often men and women should look to incorporate refeeds into their training program.
+It is shows in relation to their body fat percentage.

 |Body Fat %||Frequency|